Welcome to the Mural!

 Lauren Sinnott

-Painting paused every year for winter rains, but because of the outdoor (very windy) location, Lauren continued work during the pandemic.
+Painting paused every year for winter rains, but because of the outdoor location, Lauren continued work during the pandemic.
 In 2018 and 2019 there were delays due to smoke-filled air.

 Mural Process

-Work began with the painted architectural elements and iconic words running along under the Art Deco element at the roof line, and moving down.
+Work began with the architectural features and iconic words painted under the Art Deco element at the roof line.

-Why start at the top?… So you don’t drip on completed imagery below you!
+Why start at the top?… So you don’t drip on all that completed imagery below you!

-The foreground scenes proceed in chronological order, from left to right, beginning with “nature.”
+The panels proceed in chronological order from left to right, beginning with “nature.”

 All of the panels have surprises, hidden figures, symbolism, and inscriptions.